igsr/1000Genomes_data_indexes/data_collections/illumina_platinum_pedigree/README_illumina_platinum_pedigree.md

 ###Alignment availability

-The alignment files created by this approach are listed in the index file ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/illumina_platinum_pedigree/illumina_platinum_ped.GRCh38DH.alignment.index
+The alignment files created by this approach are listed in the index file: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/illumina_platinum_pedigree/illumina_platinum_ped.GRCh38DH.alignment.index

 The alignments have been made available in CRAM format.
 Additional information on CRAM can be found in a dedicated README at the toplevel of this site.
 Further information is available at these locations:
 - [http://www.1000genomes.org/faq/what-are-cram-files](http://www.1000genomes.org/faq/what-are-cram-files)